Why choose China?

 - A pre-departure briefing by the British Council in the UK (attendance compulsory)

-- Training in Teaching English as a Foreign Language (TEFL), which consists of a 60-hour online course and a two-week training course in Beijing (also compulsory)
+- Training in Teaching English as a Foreign Language (TEFL), includes a 60-hour online course and a two-week training course in Beijing (also compulsory)

 Am I eligible?